Eval427/TDOMI-Remy/README.md

 Do some of ECK's Savior mod

-Have the special at the diner during chapter 1 (currently not working I think)
+Have the special at the diner during chapter 1

  ________________________________________________________________________________________________